petiaccja/Mathter/docs/Guide.md

 class Vector;
 ```

 With ```T```, you can specify which underlying type the vector uses for its elements.
-You can set it to ```float```, ```double```, ```int```, ```std::complex``` or any other type or your preference.
-Floating point types are well-tested, integers also work, there is no reason others wouldn't work but they are not tested.
-Note, however, that some operations will fail to compile or will provide incorrect results when they don't make sense.
-For example, you cannot normalize an integer vector because the result is not representable, you cannot ```Min/Max``` a complex vector because complex numbers have no ordering, and the length of an integer vector will get rounded to an integer, which is not what you generally want.
+You can set it to ```float```, ```int```, ```std::complex``` or any different bit width variation of these.
+Floating point types, integers, and complex numbers are well-tested, however, custom types (i.e. fixed point, bignum, valarray) likely won't work.
+Note, however, that some operations will fail to compile or will provide incorrect results when they don't make sense: e.g. you cannot ```Min/Max``` a complex vector because complex numbers have no ordering.

-The dimension specifies the number of elements in the vector.
+The **dimension** specifies the number of elements in the vector.
 It can be any positive number, including 1.
-Dynamically sized vectors (and matrices) are not supported yet.
+Dynamically sized vectors (and matrices) are not supported yet, and won't be for a while by the looks of it.

 The ```Packed``` flag specifies whether the vector should ditch SIMD and forced alignment to tightly pack its elements.
 Read more in [configuration](#configuration).